2nthony/dvan/docs/guide/introduction.md

 # Introduction
-Dvan now is a SPA generator powered by modern web tech, using Vue and webpack.
+Dvan is a SPA generator powered by modern web tech, using Vue and webpack.

 ### Why named is Dvan?